hmthien050209/hmthien050209/README.md

 ### Hi there 👋
 - I’m currently studying in a secondary school in Vietnam.
-- I'm a Linux fanboy, curently using Fedora Linux.
+- I'm a Linux fanboy, currently using Fedora Linux.
 - I’m learning Dart-lang and Flutter Framework.
 - Contact me via:
 1. Discord: davidhoang05022009#2548